-Objectiv ve Action Priority FY Start FY Completion Person/Committee Responsible Financing Method 2.11 groups to complete a departmental strategic or 2.11.1 Conduct needs assessment for each department D 2011 2011 2.11 2.11.2 Identify departments with the need for a strategic plan.
-D 2011 2011 2.11.3 Facilitate a planning work session to outline departmental goals and objectives.
-D 2011 2012 n/a Ensure that plans are 2.12.1 Provide departments with County- wide goals and objectives annually.
-D 2011 On-Going 2.12 consistent with County- wide efforts 2.12.2 Update strategic and work plans on annual basis.
+Objecti ve Action Priority FY Start FY Completion Person/Committee Responsible Financing Method Encourage 2.11.1 Conduct needs assessment for each department D 2011 2011 2.11 groups to complete a complete a 2.11.2 Identify departments with the need for a strategic plan.
+D 2011 2011 departmental strategic or work plan.
+2.11.3 Facilitate a planning work session to outline departmental goals and objectives.
+D 2011 2012 n/a Ensure that plans are 2.12.1 Provide departments with County-wide goals and objectives annually.
+D 2011 On-Going 2.12 • Update strategic and work plans on an annual basis.
 D 2011 On-Going developing facilities 2.21.3 Conduct needs assessment for each department D 2011 2012 Senior Director of Infrastructure 2.21.4 Determine best combination of departments, which should logically be housed together.
 D 2011 2012 Senior Director of Infrastructure 2.21.5 Develop short- and long-range detailed plan for facilities D 2011 2012 Senior Director of Infrastructure 2.21.6 Update on an annual basis.
 D 2012 On-going Senior Director of Infrastructure